Reference 04 — Communication flows¶

 Note over S1,S2: subscribers consume and<br/>release independently

-Compare to the string-form write flow at the top of this document.
-The bytes that flow through the router are identical.
-The only difference is where the path bytes came from — a pre-encoded blob vs. a freshly-parsed string.
+The bytes flowing through the router are identical to the string-form write at the top of this document.
+The only difference is where the path bytes came from — a pre-encoded blob versus a freshly parsed string.

 Cross-mode equivalence¶

-A subscriber registered against /sensor/temp (string form) MUST receive deliveries from a publisher writing through a static handle for /sensor/temp, and vice-versa.
-The router’s dispatch table is keyed on canonical PATH TLV bytes; both forms produce the same key.
+A subscriber registered against /sensor/temp in string form MUST receive deliveries from a publisher writing through a static handle for /sensor/temp, and vice versa.
+Dispatch is keyed on canonical PATH TLV bytes, and both forms produce the same key.

 flowchart TB